kragen/derctuo/minimal-cost-computer.md

 (None of these figures include power consumption for electric field tomography, VGA signal generation, etc., or more problematically, the RAM mentioned above.)

+In [LED Computation](led-computation.md) I link to an article by James Bryant of Analog Devices saying that a 5-mm red LED can generate 20 μA in photovoltaic mode in full sunlight.
+If we assume that this is at 1.6 V, roughly the forward voltage of the LED, and we can step it up to a voltage the CPU can run on — or use a few smaller LEDs in series — then it's 32 μW.
+At 1800 pJ per instruction, that's 18000 instructions per second, not very powerful but still faster than a typical calculator.